 Powering Qinghai Province was a real proof of concept, and the first step to creating an estimated 13 million jobs.

-Meanwhile, President Trump has implied that clean and renewable energy sources are "job-killing."
+Meanwhile, Trump has implied that clean and renewable energy sources are "job-killing."

 Basically, this may be the new narrative — the one that we remember in the future: China takes yet another progressive step toward totally owning the renewables market and quashing bad habits that hurt the environment.
 Meanwhile, the U.S. stubbornly falls behind.